mrevjd/mrevjd/README.md

 ### Hi there 👋

-📝 I’m currently learning golang and vue.js
+- 📝 I’m currently working with Golang and Slim 4
+- 🪛 I’m tinkering with Python, Sceptre and Vue.js
+- ☁️ I’m currently learning AWS

 <!--
 **mrevjd/mrevjd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.